|Flag Type:||County Flag|

 The Cheshire Flag is a community flag proclaiming the unique identity of this historic English county.

-The flag was registered with the support of a number of regional bodies, including: Cheshire County Athletic Association; Cheshire County Badminton Association; Cheshire County Bowling Association; Cheshire County Cricket Club; Cheshire County Football Association; Cheshire County Water Polo and Swimming Association; Cheshire Local History Association; Cheshire Schools FA; Hoylake, West Kirby and District Civic Society; Marple Civic Society; North West Association of Civic Trusts and Societies; Stockport County FC
+A number of regional bodies supported this registration: Cheshire County Athletic Association, Cheshire County Badminton Association, Cheshire County Bowling Association, Cheshire County Cricket Club, Cheshire County Football Association, Cheshire County Water Polo and Swimming Association, Cheshire Local History Association, Cheshire Schools FA, Hoylake, West Kirby and District Civic Society, Marple Civic Society, North-West Association of Civic Trusts and Societies and Stockport County FC.

 Why not create or adopt a flag that celebrates your local identity?